 Can I Opt-Out of Medicare Part B?

-You may decide to opt-out of Medicare Part B or delay enrollment if you are currently working and receiving creditable coverage.
-However, if you do not have health coverage, and do not sign up for Part B in a timely fashion, you could face significant penalties.
+You may decide to opt-out of Medicare Part B or delay enrollment if you’re currently working and receiving creditable coverage.
+However, if you don’t have health coverage, and didn’t sign up for Part B in a timely fashion, you could face significant penalties.

-For every 12 month period that you did not have your Part B, you will be charged an extra 10% of your premium, for the duration of your Medicare coverage.
+For every 12 month period that you didn’t have your Part B, you’ll be charged an extra 10% of your premium, for the duration of your Medicare coverage.
 For example, if you missed a year, and your Part B premium in 2020 is $144.60, then you would have to pay an additional $14.46 every month.
 You would also need to wait until the General Enrollment Period (January 1st-March 31st) to apply for Part B, and your coverage won’t be active until July 1st.

 If you decide to opt-out, the packet you received from Social Security also includes instructions on how to send the ID card back.
-If you do this, you will receive a new card that states you are enrolled in Medicare Part A only.
+If you do this, you’ll receive a new card that states you are enrolled in Medicare Part A only.

 When Can I Sign up for Medicare Part A and Part B?